Ghana votes for president to keep reputation for stability

-ACCRA, Ghana (AP) — Voters lined up early in Ghana to cast their ballots in presidential and legislative elections likely to test the West African nation’s credentials as one of the most politically stable countries on the continent.
+ACCRA, Ghana (AP) — Voters in Ghana cast their ballots Monday for presidential and legislative elections likely to test the West African nation’s credentials as one of the continent's most politically stable countries.

 There are 12 presidential candidates, including three women, with President Nana Addo Dankwa Akufo-Addo, 76, of the New Patriotic Party and former president John Dramani Mahama, 62, of the National Democratic Congress forecast as the frontrunners.

 The two have faced off twice before.
 Mahama won the 2012 elections, but lost in 2016 to Akufo-Addo.
 If either of the two heavyweights win, they’ll serve a second and final term under current constitutional limits.
-A candidate must win more than 50% of the vote to avoid a second round.
+A candidate must win more than 50% of the vote to avoid a second round, which would take place in about 21 days.

 More than 17 million are registered to vote at more than 38,000 polling stations around the country, with polling stations divided up so that lines are shorter amid the coronavirus pandemic.
 Voters are also casting ballots for 275 seats for which 918 parliamentary candidates are vying.